3 Steps To Secure Your E-mail

 Step 1: Never Click On Shortened Links

-Step 2: Set Up 2FA On Your Account
+Step 2: Set Up Two-Factor Authentication (2FA)

-Step 3: Small Details
+Step 3: Pay Attention To Small Details

 Trackback from your site.